cj8scrambler/nojoebuck/README.md

 # nojoebuck

 nojoebuck is an audio buffering program intended for use on Raspberry Pi hardware.
-It allows you to add delay to an audio such as a radio broadcast of a sporting event which Joe Buck is calling on TV.
+It allows you to add delay to an audio source such as a radio broadcast of a sporting event.
+This makes it possible to sync the audio from a radio broadcast to a streamed video of the same broadcast.

 ## Background